SandersJack/SandersJack/README.md

 Hi, Welcome to my GitHub!
 I am a PhD Researcher at the University of Birmingham, working on the NA62 Experiment at CERN.
-I Spend most of my time developing offline software for the Collaboration, mainly in C++.
+I spend most of my time developing offline software for the Collaboration, mainly in C++.
 CERN Gitlab account: https://gitlab.cern.ch/jsanders